I-M-Marinov/Calendar-by-I-M-Marinov/README.md

    Description:
 </h2>

-- Web application that works with Google API and helps the user control their Google Calendar
+- Web application that works with Google API and helps the user control their Google Calendar and Google Contacts all in one place.

 <h2 align="center">
   Technology stack: